dhonti/seat-code-challenge/README.md

 | **Version catalog update**   | Checks and updates dependencies defined in `libs.versions.toml`.          |
 | **Update screenshots baseline** | Automatically commits new screenshot baselines after test execution.      |

-> All workflows are configured to run on pull requests and can also be triggered manually.
+> All workflows are configured to be triggered manually except "Run Tests" that are configured to run on received pull requests.

 ---